 3. Making Transportation Options More Public and Active

-We also are investing in our sidewalks by replacing large sections that are at their end-of-life, and making smaller repairs and repairing trip hazards internally.
+We also invest in our sidewalks by replacing large sections that are at their end-of-life.
+Staff are able to make smaller repairs which helps to reduce tripping hazards.

-Selkirk Transit has been providing riders a greener transportation option for over 10 years now.
-Beyond the hybrid bus purchased in 2019, the City plans to purchase an electric bus for its next replacement anticipated to take place in 2023.
+Selkirk Transit has been providing riders a greener transportation option for over 11 years now.
+Beyond the hybrid bus purchased in 2019, the City plans to replace a Selkirk Mobility bus with a smaller, more cost and fuel effective van in 2023.

 2. Sewers and Stormwater Need to be Separated